Download eBooks & Wiring Diagrams (FREE)

 Yes!
 Sort of…

-This is the most important part of your border crossing journey; ensuring you are driving your vehicle LEGALLY in Mexico.
+This is essential to your border crossing journey, ensuring you drive your vehicle LEGALLY in Mexico.

 Important Note: You DO NOT need a TIP if you are only planning to drive: